jhauberg/dledger/MANUAL.md

 2. By ex-dividend date

-Both methods involve recording the cash you receive, the difference being *when* record it and which date you associate with each transaction.
+Both methods involve recording the cash you receive; the difference being *when* you record it, and which date you associate with each transaction.
 However, picking one method does not rule out benefits of the other; it's mostly a matter of preference.

 <sup>\*You can base forecasts by payout- or ex-dividend dates instead with the `--by-payout-date` and `--by-ex-date` flags</sup>